lleene/hugo-site/content/resume.md

 Dec.
 2015 – Dec.
 2019
 ```

- - Reviewed 40+ manuscripts in the past 5 years from JSSC, TCASI, TCASII, and TBCAS journals
+ - Reviewed 40+ manuscripts from 2015 to 2020 from JSSC, TCASI, TCASII, and TBCAS journals
  - Facilitated ISCAS conference review process for selected analogue signal processing tracks
  - Coordinated a ICECS conference special session on Oscillator Based Computing